 So for us, we felt like cellular internet was the way to go!
 We found a number of packages and devices that were affordable and would give us the flexibility that we needed.

-Mobile Internet Hot Spot Devices
+Wifi With Cellular Hot Spot Devices

-In order to have cellular internet, you will need to have some type of hot spot device.
+In order to have cellular internet, you will need to have some type of cellular hot spot device.
 As I mentioned before, you can actually use your cell phone for this or even a tablet (if you have cell service on it).
 However, this is not ideal for long periods of use because your phone could get hot.
 So if you really plan to use the internet a lot, I recommend investing in a proper hot spot device.

 What is a Hot Spot Device & Can I use a Wifi Hot Spot in an RV?